 - Hasn’t exhibited his work yet, but is thinking about it

-Jon is an active volunteer in the community, serving since 2003 on his hometown planning and zoning commission.
+Jon is an active community volunteer, serving since 2003 on the Town of Chester planning and zoning commission.

 Reno began his building career in his teens, working construction with his uncles.
 Today he can tackle anything his house – or his parents’ summer cottage – can throw at him, from additions and decks to wiring and plumbing.
 He knew in high school that he would pursue a career in architecture because it combined his two enthusiasms: science and art.

 A semester abroad in Italy sealed the deal: “As soon as I got off the plane, I climbed to the top of the campanile in the Plaza del Duomo, and the view of Florence left me awestruck.
 I was speechless.
 I had never experienced anything like that.”